Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \subsection{Machine Learning For Localization}

-Lately, several machine learning-based localization approaches have been proposed, e.g. \cite{LTE_DL,deepCReg,GarauBurguera2020}, see the recent surveys \cite{MLLocSurvey,wirelessDLSurvey}.
-To the best of our knowledge, none of the previous works benefited from the availability of accurate radio maps via physical simulations (or good approximations like RadioUNet), and relied solely on the RSS/CSI measurements of the signals from the BSs at the UE, or vice versa.
-We note that the radio maps serve straightforwardly as a means to assess a likelihood for the location of the UE, for each BS, e.g., by simply comparing the reported RSS with the radio map estimate at the location at question.
+Lately, several ML-based localization approaches have been proposed, e.g. \cite{DMMIMO_ML,locRtEnt,deviceInd,MaherMalaney,propModel,peopleEffect,FPWinPropDL,wolfle2002enhanced,MLWinPropMultPath,LTE_DL,deepCReg,GarauBurguera2020,RSSDNNFusion}, see the recent surveys \cite{MLLocSurvey,wirelessDLSurvey}.
+To the best of our knowledge, none of the previous works considered applying convolutional neural networks on pathloss radio maps.
+We note that the radio maps may serve as a mean to assess the likelihood of a location for the UE with respect to a BS.
+However, in order to compute such likelihood in a classical sense (i.e., not using a deep-learning training-based method), one would need to characterize the a posteriori probability of the location given the radio map and the RSS measurement.
+This requires in turns a statistical characterization that goes well beyond the simplistic pathloss models used in wireless communications.

-As opposed to the previous work, LocUNet does not require any RSS/CSI samples and training when deployed in a new environment.
-Moreover, LocUNet fully utilizes radio map estimations (See Section \ref{sec:OurMethod}) thanks to its fully-convolutional design (cf. Remark \ref{remark:SpatialLocUNetKNN}).
+As opposed to the previous work, LocUNet does not require new signature generation (i.e., new RSS/CSI samples) for re-training when deployed in a new environment.
+Moreover, LocUNet efficiently utilizes radio map estimations (See Section \ref{sec:OurMethod}) thanks to its convolutional design (See Remark \ref{remark:SpatialLocUNetKNN}).